naqtn/PhysBonesTK/Unity/PhysBonesTK-Dev/Assets/PhysBonesTK/Readme.md

 Parameter values:

-Followings are the relation of value of animation parameters and actual parameter value of PhysBone.
+In this section, we explain the relation of percentage value showen in expression menus and actual parameter value of PhysBone. so you can setup your PhysBone directly after tuning them with PhysBonesTK.

-(so you can setup your PhysBone directly after tuning them with PhysBonesTK.)
+Basic relation is 0% => 0, 50% => 0.5, 100% => 1.0

-- basically liner.
-0% => 0, 50% => 0.5, 100% => 1.0
+Following are exceptions of this basic relation.

 - "Gravity":
   - if "Narrow Range" is off: 0% => 0, 100% => 1.0
   - if "Narrow Range" is on:  0% => 0, 100% => 0.1